joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 Industrial-grade hardware, software, and connection to the vast reaches of the Internet.
 You don't know if your user is the billionaire Richard Branson using a super computer or a 10 year old Nigerian girl surfing the Internet on a Nokia phone to help finish her homework by street light.
 No matter if 80% of the population are Richard Branson, if you develop your system to cater to the 10 year old, the Richard Branson's of the world are covered as well.

-As the avant-garde ruling and steering the web, developers can easily get in the mindset that what everyone needs in order to survive, what they have access to, and what they want to play with are the same things developers do…this is not the case - at all.
+As the avant-garde ruling and steering the web, developers can easily get in the mindset that what everyone needs in order to survive, what they have access to, and what they want to play with are the same things developers do…this is not the case —at all.

 TDD basically says, break your functional requirements down into smaller technical requirements.
 Prioritize the technical requirements by any means you deem suitable (self-organization); I recommend finish-to-start and shortest time to complete, but whatever floats your boat.
 Only write the production code after you have written the test.
 Then, only write a new test when you receive a new requirement in your technical requirements backlog.